Armagaan/counterfactual-visualization/README.md

 - A PNG image with dimensions : `800 x 600`.

 ## Note
-- In case the adjacency is a subgraph and not the full graph, and the process involved mapping of node IDs:
+In case the `adj` is a subgraph and not the full graph, and the process involved mapping of node IDs:
 - Please provide `target` as the mapped node ID of `node_id`.
 - Please provide the mapped `source` and `destionation` node IDs in the list of CFs.